United Kingdom-Riccarton: Building construction work

 — educational and professional qualifications,

-— relevant competency and skills,
+— relevant competency and skills, and

 Contractors must provided management information when requested by the University through the life of the contract.